Clashes At Protests In Ecuador Over Fuel Price Hike, Oil Facilities Seized - UrduPoint

 In a radio and television address, President Lenin Moreno accused his predecessor and ex-ally Rafael Correa and Venezuelan President Nicolas Maduro of an "attempted coup d'etat" and of "using some indigenous groups, taking advantage of their mobilization to plunder and destroy."
 He added that government business had temporarily moved to the port city of Guayaquil.

-Protesters from southern Andean provinces, some armed with sticks and whips, are travelling to the capital in pick-up trucks and on foot, according to CONAIE, while other indigenous groups are set to arrive from the north.
+Protesters from southern Andean provinces, some armed with sticks and whips, were travelling to the capital in pick-up trucks and on foot, according to CONAIE, while other indigenous groups were set to arrive from the north.

 The protests -- the largest in a decade in Ecuador are being led by transport unions but include students and others.